-The Trump Administration exempts new nuclear reactors from environmental review
+The Trump administration exempts new nuclear reactors from environmental review

 Environmental review not needed

-The decision to exclude the reactors from conducting environmental reviews means there will be less of an opportunity for the public to comment.
-But that's not necessarily a problem, Stein noted.
+The decision to allow the reactors to avoid conducting environmental reviews means there will be less of an opportunity for the public to comment.
+But the environmental review process may not be an appropriate forum for such discussion anyway, Stein noted.

-The Energy Department did not respond to NPR's request for comment about the new exclusion, but in its Federal Register notice and an accompanying written record of support, it said that such reviews were unnecessary.
+The Energy Department said in its Federal Register notice and an accompanying written record of support that such reviews were unnecessary.
 The new reactors have "key attributes such as safety features, fuel type, and fission product inventory that limit adverse consequences from releases of radioactive or hazardous material from construction, operation, and decommissioning," according to the notice.

 "I think the DOE's attempts to cut corners on safety, security and environmental protections are posing a grave risk to public health, safety and our natural environment here in the United States," he said.

-Note: Clarification: The article has been updated to reflect the creation of a new exclusion category for the reactors.
-Individual reactor companies will still need to ask for the exclusion.